 The above remuneration includes Baisc, HRA, Ex-gratia, LTA, Company's Contribution to Provident Fund and taxable allowance & prequisites.
+Notes : The above table is based on payouts made during the year.

 Annexure 'E' to the Directors' Report

 [Pursuant to Section 134(3)(m) of the Companies Act, 2013 read with Rule 8(3) of the Companies (Accounts) Rules, 2014]